coolkidscoding/IntroductoryJava/Lessons/Lesson03/Lesson03.md

 + __default__ The code is accessible in the same package.
 + _protected_ The code is accessible is the same package and subclasses.

+### Abstraction

+Data abstraction is the property by virtue of which only the essential details are displayed to the user.
+The trivial or the non-essential units are not displayed to the user.

 ### Encapsulation

 Encapsulation is one of the fundamental priciples of OOP.
 The meaning of encapsulation is to make sure that "sensitive" data is hidden from users.
 To achieve this, you must: